Unidata/netcdf-c/docs/user_defined_formats.md

 the netCDF library internals.
 User-defined format dispatch libraries must be written in C.

+### Magic Numbers

+Some file formats use the first few bytes of the file as an identifier for format.
+For example, HDF5 files have "HDF5" as the fist 4 bytes, and netCDF classic files have "CDF1" as the first four bytes.
+This is called the "magic number" of the file.

+User-defined formats can optionally support magic numbers.
+If the user-defined format uses a magic number, and that magic number is associated with the user-defined format, then netCDF will be able to correctly identify those files from nc_open().
+It will not be necessary for the user to know or specify the underlying format.

 ## Using User-Defined Formats from C Programms {#udf_With_C}

 A user-defined format can be added dynamically in the case of C programs.